New theoretical instability regions, period-luminosity relations and masses for blue large-amplitude pulsators: Petersen diagram

 As mentioned earlier, BLAPs have been observed to be a homogeneous group of single-mode fundamental pulsators, with only two exceptions known so far.
 However, with advancements in the observational facilities, especially with the upcoming Rubin$-$LSST, more multi-mode BLAPs may be discovered.
 We therefore provide the Petersen diagram from our linear models to showcase where one may expect such stars.
 The Petersen diagram \citep{Petersen1973} shows the dependency of the ratio of two pulsation periods relative to the longer period, in this case, $P_{\rm 1O}/P_{\rm F}$ as a function of $ \log(P_{\rm F}) $.
 Mode period ratios depend strongly on the physical parameters of the stars and on the radial orders of the modes.
 They are therefore a powerful tool both for mode identification and for variable classification \citep[see, e.g.,][]{Smolec-2017,netzel22}.

 The Petersen diagram constructed from our grid of linear models at a fixed luminosity of $L \simeq 200 L_{\odot}$ as a function of stellar mass, chemical composition and convection parameter sets is presented in Fig.~\ref{fig_petersen1}.
-For analysing the Petersen diagram at different stellar luminosities, the interested reader may use the values provided in Table~\ref{tab:BLAPmodels}.
-The Petersen diagram exhibits similar results from models computed for sets A and C (without radiative cooling) and for sets B and D (with radiative cooling).
+It exhibits similar results from models computed for sets A and C (without radiative cooling) and for sets B and D (with radiative cooling).
 Note that radiative cooling is not the only parameter that might be driving these similarities (or differences) because there exists an interplay among the various other convective parameters \citep{smolec-2008, Paxton2019}.
 For models computed with sets A and C, we find a higher number of low-mass models with positive growth rates in the F and 1O modes of pulsation.
 We reiterate here that the actual mode of pulsation can only be predicted from non-linear computations.
-From our present linear analysis, with simultaneous F and 1O positive growth rates, we can only conclude that each of the possibilities: single-mode pulsation in the fundamental mode, single-mode pulsation in the first overtone mode, double-mode pulsations, hysteresis including the mentioned forms of pulsation, are equally probable.
+From our present linear analysis, with simultaneous F and 1O positive growth rates, we can only conclude that each of the possibilities: single-mode pulsation in the fundamental mode, single-mode pulsation in the first overtone mode, double-mode pulsations, hysteresis including the mentioned forms of pulsation, are probable.
 As a function of metallicity, we find more low-mass models with positive growth rates in both the F and 1O pulsation modes with a higher $Z$.
 Across all combinations of metallicity ($Z$) and convection parameters, models with stellar masses $0.9-1.0M_{\odot}$ exhibit period ratios in the range $0.72-0.75$.
 The lowest-mass model ($0.4M_{\odot}$) shows a period ratio exceeding $0.8$, while models with intermediate masses display period ratios that fall between these extremes.